How to | 14 Juli 2020

 |Temperature Setpoint |ns=3;s=AirConditioner_1.TemperatureSetPoint |/0:Objects/3:BuildingAutomation/3:AirConditioner_1/3:TemperatureSetPoint |CurrentRead, CurrentWrite|

-Writing the Commissioning File
+Writing the Service YAML

 Description and Metadata